 Details are below:

-BCI will create a program-wide bubble environment to protect against the transmission of the virus from outside and within the program population.
 BCI participants are not permitted to leave the campus during BCI (as was the policy in previous summers).
 Exceptions are granted for emergencies and are handled on a case-by-case basis.
-Similarly, BCI will be closed to guests and visiting educators this summer.
-While BCI shares a campus with Camp Alonim (an overnight children’s summer camp), the two programs have completely separate facilities and will rarely interact during the summer.
+Similarly, BCI will be closed to guests.
+Visiting educators who are fully vaccinated will be permitted to visit campus this summer and will conduct programs outdoors.
+They are not permitted to stay overnight.
+While BCI shares a campus with Camp Alonim (an overnight children’s summer camp), the two programs have separate facilities and will rarely interact during the summer.

 Every room at BCI has its own private bathroom, 2 sinks, and a shower.